SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DrawingTools/MultipleTools/README.md

 #Mutiple Tools Sample

-This sample demonstrate how to enable multiple interaction controllers.
+This sample demonstrates how to enable multiple interaction controllers.

 Demo link: